datenstrom/yellow/README.md

 ## Acknowledgements

 Made in Europe.
-Thank you to all users, developers, designers and translators.
+Thank you to all developers, designers and translators.